 - Ticket forms would be required to have a tailored form/field experience per team.

 - The Help Center Search in the widget searches the entire knowledge base and only one knowledge base.
 However, with some custom development, you can possibly customize search results.

 - Chat can be either on or off for the widget, which can have implications if only one team uses Chat.
 You might be able to override this setting with Widget API and Chat API customizations.

 - A collaborative strategy is required if multiple teams are using one Guide.
 For instance, agents on one team who are managers will be able to manage content and edit themes for other teams, even if you are using Multibranding.

 - Article edit and creation permissions are a mix of Support settings and Guide section level settings.
 Zendesk Support administrators are Guide Managers by default.

-- If you are an Enterprise customer, you can create a custom role and set the Guide Manager permission.
+- If you are on a plan type with custom roles, you can create a custom role and set the Guide Manager permission.
 If you belong to a different plan, you can control who is a Guide Manager or Viewer in the agent's profile page.
 See Understanding Guide roles and setting permissions.

 - Agents can be set as a Viewer in Support, but still create and edit articles in all sections set to managers and agents in section-level permissions.